lidofinance/docs/docs/guides/steth-integration-guide.md

 2) A rebase happens, the wstETH price goes up by 5%
 3) User unwraps 0.9803 wstETH and gets 1.0499 stETH (1 stETH = 0.9337 wstETH)

-### Wrap & Unwrap

-When wrapping stETH to wstETH, the desired amount of stETH is being locked on the WstETH contract balance, and the wstETH is being minted according to the [shares bookeeping](#bookkeeping-shares) formula.

-When unwrapping, wstETH gets burnt and the corresponding amount of stETH gets unlocked.

-Thus, amount of stETH unlocked when unwrapping is different from what has been initially wrapped (given a rebase happened between wrapping and unwrapping stETH).

 ### Goerli wstETH for testing

 The most recent testnet version of the Lido protocol lives on Goerli testnet ([see the full list of contracts deployed here](https://docs.lido.fi/deployed-contracts/goerli)).
 Just like on mainnet, Goerli wstETH for testing purposes can be obtained by approving the desired amount of stETH to the WstETH contract on Goerli, and then calling `wrap` method on it.
 The corresponding amount of Goerli stETH will be locked on the WstETH contract, and the wstETH tokens will be minted to your account.
 Goerli Ether can also be converted to wstETH directly using the [wstETH shortcut](#wsteth-shortcut) – just send your Goerli Ether to WstETH contract on Goerli, and the corresponding amount of wstETH will be minted to your account.